1nsp1r3rnzt/pblog/content/blog/2025-05-05-lessons-from-my-first-pitch.md

 ```

-On May 3rd, I had the opportunity to pitch **FlourishLifeTech** at the DiverseCity Mini-Dragons’ Den in Surrey, alongside 20 other inspiring entrepreneurs.
+On May 3rd, I had the opportunity to pitch **FlourishLifeTech** at the DiverseCity Mini-Dragons’ Den, alongside 20 other inspiring entrepreneurs.
 Our company helps personal growth professionals digitize their tools and offerings and this was our first time pitching in a competition.

 ## Here’s What I Took Away from My First Pitch Competition